KarlMoran/BattleShip/README.md

 - JS - Not within project scope.

-- Python - No errors were found when passing through the PEP8 Validator tool
+- Python - No major errors were found when passing through the PEP8 Validator tool. trailing whitespace,

 - Lighthouse - Not within project scope.